Berki65/WordFlow/README.md

 	2. Use the Vocabulary Trainer to learn new words.
 	3. Practice numbers using the Number Trainer module.
 	4. Use the Fast Translations feature for on-the-go learning.

+ ## Contribution
+ How **YOU** can help me?
+- Localization in the App
+- More Language Support
+- Implementing DesignPatterns
+- bug fixing
+-

  ## License
  This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code under the terms of the license.